 $50,000 total in salary and benefits the first year; approximately $60,000 salary and benefits the second year.

 A Ph.D. in one of the associated fields is required.
 Applicants must have conversational ability in Chinese and demonstrate ability to teach effectively using varied methods and instructional technology.

-To apply, submit online application, including c.v. detailing teaching experience; three references (letters or names and addresses); and letter addressing interest in teaching at a Christian college.
+To apply, submit online application, including c.v. detailing teaching experience; three references (letters or names and addresses); and letter addressing interest in teaching at a Christian university.
 Additional information, including official academic transcripts, will be requested of all candidates progressing to the interview stage.